kamlekar/HTML-Skinning-Boilerplate/README.md

 This Boilerplate depends on [nodejs](https://nodejs.org/download/) (_for templating_) and [ruby](https://www.ruby-lang.org/en/downloads/) (_for sass_).
 - To install on windows, run `installer.bat` from `win-build` folder.
-- To install on mac, run `installer.bat` from `mac-build` folder.
+- To install on mac, run `installer.command` from `mac-build` folder.

 ###Usage:

 The `.scss` and `template/*.html` files need to be watched for changes.
-To watch continuously, you need to run `win-build/runner.bat` file from Windows or `mac-build/runner.bat` file from Mac OSX.
+To watch continuously, you need to run `win-build/runner.bat` file from Windows or `mac-build/runner.command` file from Mac OSX.

 ###References: